-"The 1982 budget contains a rehash of a number of shopworn tax increase proposals including a 10-cent-per-gallon tax on gasoline, a 15 percent with-holding tax on interest and dividends income, and a 10 percent tax on independent contractors.
+"The 1982 budget contains a rehash of a number of shopworn tax increase proposals including a 10-cent-per-gallon tax on gasoline, a 15 percent withholding tax on interest and dividends income, and a 10 percent tax on independent contractors.
 These tax increases were proposed last year, but failed to be enacted because they were not considered wise tax policy.
-I doubt these last Congress.
+I doubt these proposals have any better chance of enactment this year than they did in the last Congress.

 "Similarly, the Carter budget proposes an increase in Social Security taxes as one alternative to the Social Security financing problem.
-This is became effective two weeks ago.
-On the other hand, the other alternatives in directly both the long and short-term financing problems in the Social Security program or the need to reduce the general fund deficit.
+This is cruel in light of the one percent combined Social Security tax increase which became effective two weeks ago.
+On the other hand, the other alternatives in the budget reflect the unwillingness of this Administration to confront directly both the long and short-term financing problems in the Social Security program or the need to reduce the general fund deficit.